micmejia/bible-dump/NKJV/Isaiah/Isa 49.md

 "And He said to me, 'You _are_ My servant, O Israel, In whom I will be glorified.'

 ###### 4
-Then I said, 'I have labored in vain, I have spent my strength for nothing and in vain; Yet surely my [^b]just reward _is_ with the Lord, And my [^c]work with my God.' "
+Then I said, 'I have labored in vain, I have spent my strength for nothing and in vain; Yet surely my just reward _is_ with the Lord, And my work with my God.' "

 ###### 5
-"And now the Lord says, Who formed Me from the womb _to be_ His Servant, To bring Jacob back to Him, So that Israel is [^d]gathered to Him (For I shall be glorious in the eyes of the Lord, And My God shall be My strength),
+"And now the Lord says, Who formed Me from the womb _to be_ His Servant, To bring Jacob back to Him, So that Israel is gathered to Him (For I shall be glorious in the eyes of the Lord, And My God shall be My strength),

 ###### 6
 Indeed He says, 'It is too small a thing that You should be My Servant To raise up the tribes of Jacob, And to restore the preserved ones of Israel; I will also give You as a light to the Gentiles, That You should be My salvation to the ends of the earth.' "

 ###### 7
-Thus says the Lord, The Redeemer of Israel, [^e]their Holy One, To Him [^f]whom man despises, To Him whom the nation abhors, To the Servant of rulers: "Kings shall see and arise, Princes also shall worship, Because of the Lord who is faithful, The Holy One of Israel; And He has chosen You."
+Thus says the Lord, The Redeemer of Israel, their Holy One, To Him whom man despises, To Him whom the nation abhors, To the Servant of rulers: "Kings shall see and arise, Princes also shall worship, Because of the Lord who is faithful, The Holy One of Israel; And He has chosen You."

 ###### 8
-Thus says the Lord: "In an acceptable[^g] time I have heard You, And in the day of salvation I have helped You; I will [^h]preserve You and give You As a covenant to the people, To restore the earth, To cause them to inherit the desolate [^i]heritages;
+Thus says the Lord: "In an acceptable time I have heard You, And in the day of salvation I have helped You; I will preserve You and give You As a covenant to the people, To restore the earth, To cause them to inherit the desolate heritages;

 ###### 9
 That You may say to the prisoners, 'Go forth,' To those who _are_ in darkness, 'Show yourselves.'
 "They shall feed along the roads, And their pastures _shall be_ on all desolate heights.